Organic Division Initiatives:

 Tarrant Distinguished Visiting Professorship of Organic Chemistry

-Tarrant Summer Graduate Research Scholarship
+Tarrant Summer Graduate Research Fellowship

 W. M. Jones Award for Originality and Creativity

-The Tarrant Summer Graduate Research Scholarship is supported through the Tarrant endowment, created by University of Florida Professor Emeritus Paul Tarrant to honor the memory of his beloved wives, Viola and Marian.
+The Tarrant Summer Graduate Research Fellowship is supported through the Tarrant endowment, created by University of Florida Professor Emeritus Paul Tarrant to honor the memory of his beloved wives, Viola and Marian.
 Paul graduated from Duke University and Sanford College and was the first chairman of the fluorine division of the American Chemical Society.
 In 1966, he received the Florida Award of the Florida Section of the American Chemical Society, which recognizes leadership and contributions toward the advancement of the profession of chemistry.
 He retired in 1980 after 34 years as professor of chemistry at the University of Florida.

 Eligibility and Terms of the Award